VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 dialog used by the main System editor.

-Shared profiles should normally be read-only for ordinary users, particularly when they contain Python scripts.
+Shared profiles should normally be read-only for ordinary users, particularly when they contain Python scripts or plug-ins.
 Logs, shortcut state, and other runtime state remain per-user.

 Logs normally go to `%LOCALAPPDATA%/BrightEyes-MCS/log`; `BRIGHTEYES_LOG_DIR`
 can override the location.